The day you were born, my baby girl—Adley, will always be the best day of my life. But please don’t ask me about what the day itself was like.

 Due to the preeclampsia, your mother was induced.
 We waited hours for dilation, and your mother dealt with three Foley balloons to help move the process along.
 I watched as she suffered through excruciating pain.
 We later found out the epidural only numbed her legs.
 After 56 hours of labor, including four hours of pushing, we finally met you, Adley.

 My eyes welled up in those first moments as I saw this perfect, tiny human seeing her first rays of light.
 Seconds later, my attention returned to the woman who went through hell for us to experience this.
-She sacrificed her body and went through pain beyond anything I could even imagine.
+She sacrificed her body and endured pain beyond anything I could imagine.
 She’s why you are here, and I know you will be a strong and confident woman.

 The love I felt for you beginning that day is endless.
 It’s unlike anything I will ever experience.